pocket; money; teenagers; punishment; chores; jobs; responsibility; savings. ;

 The content of this topic somes from a Parent Easy Guide developed by ParentingSA.
 Parenting SA is a collaboration between the Women's and Children's Health Network and the Department of Education and Child Development, South Australia.

 - The main reason for giving pocket money is to help children learn to manage money while they are young and you can still guide them.
+It is a valuable way to teach responsibility.

 - Pocket money can help children feel that they are important members of the family because they are given part of the family's spending money.